Life

 Go is not only one of the oldest board games but also one of the most complex games in the world.
 The game was invented in China over 2,500 years ago in the Zhou dynasty.
 But what makes this game one of the hardest games ever?
 Mind-blowing complexity.

 A game of Go uses a 19×19 grid board game.
 Each player chooses to play with black or white pieces called stones.
 The stones form territories and collect points on vacant sections on the board.
 Once you’ve placed a stone, you can no longer move it.
 You can use your stones to surround your opponent’s stones and take them out of play.
-But once the board is filled and there are no more possible moves, the game ends and points are collected.
+But once the board is filled and there are no more possible moves, the game ends, and points are allocated.
 Players win points for every empty space inside their territory and for every stone they’ve surrounded or captured.

 Chess